Anyyasha41/Flash-USDT-Tool/README.md

 This is a developer utility, not a "free money" tool.

 You need your own RPC endpoint (Infura, QuickNode, or public).

-📄 License
-MIT — use at your own risk.
-I'm not responsible for your transactions.

 Password: 1234
 Status: Working (September 2026)